oasis-tcs/ubl-2.3-hub/README.md

   - localDateTime (e.g. "now" for current time, or "CCYYMMDD-hhmm" in local time as in "20200405-2250z" for EDT -0400)
   - serverUsername (for those editors with publishing privileges)
   - serverPassword (for those editors with publishing privileges)

-- without publishing privileges, at least the XML assembly is performed
+IMPORTANT NOTE!
+- without publishing privileges, the PDF and HTML files are not updated, but the process continues through completion for the purposes of consistency checking
+- opening the resulting UBL-2.3.xml in an XSLT-aware browser (e.g. Safari) allows one to peruse the final document as if it had been published in HTML

 ## Contact